 Be the first to leave your review of this event »

-Lineup and Details for Weekend with Marc 'Animal' McYoung of No Nonsense Self Defence on Sat 1st June 2013
+Weekend with Marc 'Animal' McYoung of No Nonsense Self Defence on Saturday 1st June 2013

 This seminar is open to all martial artists regardless of style or organisation.
 The seminar is Friday eve, Saturday and Sunday.